-We provide 501(c)3 tax-exempt status and accounting services to community groups that are making park and public space projects and events happen here in the City of Denton.
+We provide 501(c)3 tax-exempt status and services to community groups.
+Resulting in associations and committees being able to make park and public space projects happen here in Denton.

 - Fourth of July Liberty Run

 - Cinco de Mayo

 We manage and raise restricted and general-purpose funds.
 Thus are the home for donors who want to make long-term and legacy investments in Denton parks and public spaces.